Fission310/newbie-education/PLANNING.md

         - adb is weird
     - compilation errors
     - git versioning issues
-1. general code overview (merge with android studio stuff?) - flint
-    - what is an opmode
-    - what all the dirs mean
-    - mini git tutorial
-1. ftcdash
-    - what is ftcdash
-    - some use cases
-    - ip and adb stuff
-1. auton
-    - meep meep
-    - are we doing rr still?
-    - how to set up the bot and get constants and stuff
-    - how to tune
-    - how to write pathing
-    - how to write an auton - control flow
-    - some goofy videos of auto going horribly wrong!
-    - how this works with ftcdash
-    - showing editable constants on ftcdash
-    - battery shitty stuff
 1. mechanisms
     - what is scoring.java
     - how to write a new mechanism